thorek1/MacroModelling.jl/docs/src/how-to/obc.md

 end
 ```

+### Verify the non stochastic steady state

 Let's check out the non stochastic steady state (NSSS):

 ```@repl howto_obc
 SS(Gali_2015_chapter_3_obc)
 ```

 There are a few things to note here.
 First, we get the NSSS values of the auxilliary variables related to the occasionally binding constraint.
 Second, the NSSS value of `R` is 1, and thereby the effective lower bound is binding in the NSSS.
 While this is a viable NSSS it is not a viable approximation point for perturbation.
 We can only find a perturbation solution if the effective lower bound is not binding in NSSS.
-Calling `get_solution` reveals that he cannot find a stable solution:
+Calling `get_solution` reveals that there is no stable solution at this NSSS:

 ```@repl howto_obc
 get_solution(Gali_2015_chapter_3_obc)